6 Best Rabbit Beddings that are safe & cozy (Review & Guide)

 Some small animal bedding is made with shredded paper, but this is not a safe option for your rabbit.
 Whether you buy paper bedding specific for small animals, or recycle shredded newspaper, all paper is chemically treated to produce the correct consistency, which can be dangerous for your rabbit’s delicate system.

-In particular, newspaper should be avoided, because it contains toxic inks and other chemicals that can make your bunny sick if ingested.
+In general, newspaper should be avoided, because it contains toxic inks and other chemicals that can make your bunny sick if ingested.

 Conclusion

 The best rabbit beddings are safe for your pet bunny, eco-friendly, and keep your bun comfortable.
-One of my top picks that meets all of these criteria and more is the Viking Farmer Alfalfa Hay.
-The high-quality hay is the perfect combination of soft and fibrous to keep your rabbit comfortable and well-fed.
+One of my top picks that meets all of these criteria (for rabbits under 6 months onl) is the Viking Farmer Alfalfa Hay.
+The high-quality hay is the perfect combination of soft and fibrous to keep your growing rabbit comfortable and well-fed.

 Of course, all pet rabbits are different, so you’ll need to choose the best product for your critter’s unique needs and personality.
 The good news is that any of these six best rabbit beddings is an excellent and healthy option for your rabbit.